Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Results

 The second fit is to the numerical entanglement spectrum of the chiral spin liquid found in a Haldane-Hubbard Mott Insulator on the honeycomb lattice by Hickey et al.~in Figure 3 of their 2016 paper, Ref.~\onlinecite{Hickey2016}.
 Hickey et al.~used infinite DMRG as well, on a cylinder with a circumference of $\ell=8$ sites.
-They found a chiral $SU(2)_1$ WZW theory in that spectrum, and again, the degeneracies and resulting $SU(2)$ symmetry of the spectrum were cited as proof of that fact.\cite{Hickey2016} Our fit of the splittings of the first five descendant levels of this spectrum is seen in Fig.~\ref{fig:hickeyfit}.
-For the Hickey et al.~data set, we are able to very successfully fit both integer and half-integer sectors simultaneously, with one set of parameters.
+Also here, the degeneracies and multiplets of global $\rm{SU}(2)$ symmetry were cited as evidence of a description of the observed entanglement by the $\rm{SU}(2)_1$ WZW CFT.\cite{Hickey2016} Our fit of the splittings of the first five descendant levels of this spectrum is seen in Fig.~\ref{fig:hickeyfit}.
+For the Hickey et al.~data set, we are able to very successfully fit both integer and half-integer sectors simultaneously, with one set of 4 parameters.
 In particular, the fit captures the relative positioning of the multiplets within each descendant level of the spectrum, in both the integer and half-integer sectors.
-The 22 splittings of the 24 multiplets of the first five levels in both the integer and half-integer sectors are explained with the 4 parameters available by considering the coefficients of the integrals of the 4 operators up to dimension $\Delta = 6$ in the $SU(2)_1$ theory (see Table \ref{table:operators}).
+The 22 splittings of the 24 multiplets of the first five levels in both the integer and half-integer sectors are explained with the 4 parameters available by considering the coefficients of the integrals of the 4 operators up to dimension $\Delta = 6$ in the $\rm{SU}(2)_1$ theory (see Table \ref{table:operators}).

+The third fit is to the entanglement spectrum of a particular PEPS on an infinite cylinder by Hackenbroich et al.~in their 2018 paper, Ref.~\onlinecite{Hackenbroich2018}.
+We fit the spectrum found in their Figure 14.
+Hackenbroich et al.~worked with a cylinder of circumference $\ell = 8$.
+In this spectrum the authors cited the degeneracies and relative computed conformal weight of the $|j=0\rangle$ and $|j=1/2\rangle$ primary states as evidence of a description of the entanglement spectrum by a chiral $\rm{SU}(2)_1$ WZW CFT.\cite{Hackenbroich2018}